zzzJe/Carduible/README.md

-# NTHU EECamp
-# Arduino Car Bluetooth Controller App
+# Arduino Car Bluetooth Controller
 It is a remote controller of an Arduino car with a BLE board.

 ## Download